pyca/pynacl/docs/api/pwhash.rst

                   memlimit=MEMLIMIT_INTERACTIVE)

-    Returns a password verifier hash, generated with the password hasher choosen as a default by libsodium.
+    Returns a password verifier hash, generated with the password hasher chosen as a default by libsodium.

     :param password: password used to seed the key derivation procedure;
                      it length must be between